Gerrproger/TutorJS/README.md

 ### options.auto
 Automatically switches steps (autoplay).
-Just pass dalay for viewing one step (ms).
+Just pass delay for viewing one step (ms).
 Pass `0` for no autoplaying.
 ```javascript
 auto: 1000
 ```